 Before reaching a clearing, you come across a few mature birch.
-In the clearing the bracken takes full advantage of the direct daylight growing noticeably taller than in the shaded areas.
+In the clearing, the bracken trees take full advantage of the direct sunlight, and grow significantly taller than those in the shaded areas.

 Continuing along the trail, rowan trees produce orange-red berries which give rich pickings for thrushes, blackbirds and finches.
 In spring, the rowan blossoms into white flowers.

-The trail now leads to an open ride bordered on the left by holly trees and provides another opportunity to see the woodland butterflies.
+The trail then leads to an open ride, bordered on the left by holly trees.
+This provides another opportunity to see the woodland butterflies.
 Foxgloves grow here in the summer months, with small clumps of gorse bushes and tormentil (a yellow flower with four petals and five-fingered leaves).